 Bad: A FCW detects an obstacle immediately in front of the vehicle and warns the driver by flashing a telltale up on the rear-view mirror.

 3.4 High-priority warnings should inform the driver of proximity of the hazard

-High-priority warnings should be designed to inform the driver of the proximity of the hazard.
+High-priority warnings need to be designed to inform the driver of the proximity of the Deleted: should hazard.